Meditate While Bathing | Learn to Meditate in Shower or Bathtub

 It is time to dip into the bathtub now!
 Don’t rush this process.
 Dip each part of your body slowly and gradually, feel the temperature and texture of the water touching you.
 Slowly submerge yourself into the water completely.
 Just keep your neck and face up.

 Clear your head, just be in the moment, and meditate.
 Focus on how the ripples, the fragrance, hear different sounds, and feel the water on each part of your body.
 At this time just think of yourself and the beautiful watery surrounding that you are in.
 Make your senses feel delighted and charmed with the water.

 If you want to enjoy more benefits of bath meditation then you can add other bath products as well.
 This includes bath salts like Epsom, crystals like carnelian, or essential oils like lavender.
 You can add them to the bathtub and enjoy their benefits too.

-Mediate While Showering
+How to Meditate While Showering

-We can’t restrict the benefits of bath and meditation to the bathtub!
+We can’t restrict the benefits of bath meditation to the bathtub!
 So, we can use the shower instead or even a bucket and mug to enjoy these benefits.
 Here are the steps for you to follow:

 1. Make Time.